Butorphanol Nasal SprayPronunciation

 The adverse experiences described below are based on data from short-term and long-term clinical trials in patients receiving butorphanol by any route.
 There has been no attempt to correct for placebo effect or to subtract the frequencies reported by placebo-treated patients in controlled trials.

-The most frequently reported adverse experiences across all clinical trials with butorphanol tartrate injection and butorphanol tartrate nasal spray were somnolence (43%), dizziness (19%), nausea and/or vomiting (13%).
-In long-term trials with butorphanol tartrate nasal spray only, nasal congestion (13%) and insomnia (11%) were frequently reported.
+The most frequently reported adverse experiences across all clinical trials were somnolence (43%), dizziness (19%), nausea and/or vomiting (13%).
+In long-term trials with butorphanol tartrate nasal solution only, nasal congestion (13%) and insomnia (11%) were frequently reported.

 Body as a Whole: asthenia/lethargy, headache, sensation of heat

 Cardiovascular: vasodilation, palpitations

 Digestive: anorexia, constipation, dry mouth, nausea and/or vomiting, stomach pain

 Nervous: anxiety, confusion, dizziness, euphoria, floating feeling, insomnia, nervousness, paresthesia, somnolence, tremor

 Respiratory: bronchitis, cough, dyspnea, epistaxis, nasal congestion, nasal irritation, pharyngitis, rhinitis, sinus congestion, sinusitis, upper respiratory infection

 Special Senses: blurred vision, ear pain, tinnitus, unpleasant taste